 2011-12: Maenalanen was the leading scorer for Karpat’s U18 team.
 He scored 15 goals with a team-high 36 assists and 76 penalty minutes in 44 games.
 In nine playoff games he scored 7 goals with 3 assists and had 2 penalty minutes.

 2012-13: Maenalanen was the second-leading scorer in Finnish A juniors and represented Finland in U20 and U18 international play.
 He scored 23 goals and led Finland’s A junior league with 35 assists in 45 games and was +19 with 43 penalty minutes.
 Maenalanen scored 5 goals with 2 assists and was +1 with 18 penalty minutes in five playoff games.
 He skated in 10 games for the Finnish U20 and U18 teams and scored 4 goals with 1 assist.
 Maenalanen was ranked 130th amongst European skaters in Central Scouting’s final rankings and was selected by Nashville in the fifth round (125th overall) of the 2013 NHL Draft.

-Maenalanen has been one of the best players in the Finnish junior levels for a few years now and there is no question why.
-He plays a very strong puck possession game to go along with his 6’3 frame.
-He also blends his strong board and possession game with a creative and offensively impressive set of skills.
-His skating is also a plus attribute while his agility and top speed are good for a player of his size.
-He is an all-around talent and will require a little bit of time to refine all aspects of it.
-He certainly has all the skills you want in an NHL player.
+Maenalanen uses his size to play a strong puck possession game but isn't overly physical despite that size.
+He blends his strong board and possession game with a creative and offensively impressive set of skills.
+His skating is a plus attribute while his agility and top speed are good.
+A consistent scorer in junior hockey and at the minor pro level in Finland, he has been mostly in a lower line level at the Liiga level thus far and has yet to produce at the same rate.